Sarwo Edhie Wibowo: Putting Down The G30S Movement

 It was during Sarwo Edhie's time as RPKAD Commander that the 30 September Movement happened.

 During the morning of 1 October 1965, six Army generals, including Ahmad Yani were kidnapped from their houses and taken to the Indonesian Air Force's Halim Airbase.
 Whilst this kidnapping process was being executed, a group of unidentified troops occupied the National Monument (Monas), the Presidential Palace, the Republic of Indonesia Radio (RRI), and the telecommunications building.

 Sarwo Edhie and his RPKAD troops were at the RPKAD headquarters at Cijantung in Jakarta, where they were joined by Colonel Herman Sarens Soediro.
-Soediro announced that he was bringing message from the Kostrad headquarters and informed Sarwo Edhie of the situation in Jakarta.
-Sarwo Edhie was also informed by Soediro that Major General Suharto, the Commander of Kostrad had for the moment assumed leadership of the Army.
-Sarwo Edhie sent Soediro back with the message that he will side with Suharto.
+Soediro announced that he was bringing a message from the Kostrad headquarters and informed Sarwo Edhie of the situation in Jakarta.
+He was also informed by Soediro that Major General Suharto, the Commander of Kostrad had for the moment assumed leadership of the Army.
+He sent Soediro back with the message that he would side with Suharto.

-Once Sudiro left, Sarwo Edhie was visited by Brigadier General Sabur, the Commander of the Cakrabirawa (Presidential Guard), of which G30S member Lieutenant Colonel Untung belonged to.
+Once Sudiro left, he was visited by Brigadier General Sabur, the Commander of the Cakrabirawa (Presidential Guard), to which G30S member Lieutenant Colonel Untung belonged.
 Sabur asked Sarwo Edhie to join the G30S Movement.
-Sarwo Edhie told Sabur that he was in the side of Suharto, no matter what the cost, and opposed the offer.
+Sarwo Edhie told Sabur that he was on the side of Suharto, no matter what the cost, and rejected the offer.

-At 11 AM that day, Sarwo Edhie arrived at the Kostrad headquarters and received orders to retake the RRI and Telecommunication buildings at 6 PM (The deadline by which the unidentified troops were expected to surrender).
+At 11 AM that day, he arrived at the Kostrad headquarters and received orders to retake the RRI and Telecommunication buildings at 6 PM (The deadline by which the unidentified troops were expected to surrender).
 When 6 PM arrived, Sarwo Edhie ordered his troops to retake the designated buildings.
 This was achieved without much resistance, as the troops there retreated to Halim and the buildings were taken by 6.30 PM.

 With the situation at Jakarta secured, Suharto turned his eyes to Halim Air Base.
-The air base was the place which the kidnapped Generals were taken to and the headquarters of the Air Force unit which had thrown its support behind the G30S Movement.
+The air base was the place where the kidnapped Generals were taken to and the headquarters of the Air Force unit which had thrown its support behind the G30S Movement.
 Suharto then ordered Sarwo Edhie to retake the air base.
-Starting their attack at 2 AM on 2 October, Sarwo Edhie and the RPKAD had the air base taken by 6 AM.
+Starting their attack at 2 AM on 2 October, he and the RPKAD had the air base taken by 6 AM.